Indoor air pollution, mould and asthma are a serious issues in many homes!

-Do not install carpets or other types of flooring that is not water-resistant in areas with a frequent condensation or perpetual moisture problems, e.g. bathrooms, kitchens, laundries, sculleries, at drinking fountains, or areas that may be exposed to the elements.
+Do not install carpets or other types of flooring that are not water-resistant in areas with frequent condensation or perpetual moisture problems, e.g. bathrooms, kitchens, laundries, sculleries, drinking fountains, or areas that may be exposed to the elements.

 What is mould?

-It is the common word for any fungus that grows on food or damp surfaces.
+It is the common word for any fungus that requires moisture to grow on food or damp surfaces.
 In addition, it can be any colour but is often black or white.